Monday, July 27, 2020

 With a sword dealing 1d8+1 damage, fights of fully armored medieval combatants could take a long time, chipping away one or two hit points every now and then.
 Weak opponent like a goblin with short sword might only be able to hurt a fighter in plate mail when they score special success hits.
 In CoC, you played librarians and private detectives that wore no armor.
 A single hit with a shotgun at close range for 4d6 was enough to take you out.

-Compared to D&D 5e, a 75% to hit chances for starting characters is similar to +5 to hit, which also translates to a 75% hit chance against an unarmored opponent.
-In D&D by mid levels you would have +8 or +9 to hit, comparable to 90-95%.
+Compared to D&D 5e, a 75% to hit chances for starting characters is similar to +5 to hit, which also translates to a 75% hit chance against an unarmored opponent that is not dextrous.

 Das Schwarze Auge

 I got started on role playing games by Das Schwarze Auge, or DSA for short.
-DSA started in 1984, with the first edition Basic Adventure Game, a German knock-off of Basic Dungeons and Dragons , and then developed its own rules system and campaign world, following with the Expanded Adventure Game.
+DSA started in 1984, with the first edition Basic Adventure Game, a German knock-off of Basic Dungeons and Dragons.
+It then developed its own rules system and campaign world, following with the Expanded Adventure Game.
 We played so much with those basic rules, that even now, more than 35 years later, I can recall many of them from memory.

-The basic box came with an introduction booklet with a choose your own adventure style scenario in an old sea dog's house in a port town, again similar to the Basic D&D red box approach.
-It also had a rules booklet, and a games master booklet with a first adventure that played in the basement beneath the aforementioned house.
+The basic box came with an introduction booklet with a choose your own adventure style scenario in an old sea dog's house in a port town, similar to the Basic D&D red box approach, a rules booklet, and a games master booklet with a first adventure that played in the basement beneath the aforementioned house.

-Several rules were different from D&D, and more similar to the basic role playing system from Chaosium, expressed on a d20 base.
+Several rules deviated from D&D, and were more similar to the basic role playing system from Chaosium, expressed on a d20 base.
 These changes may have served to avoid litigation or aimed to improve the system.

 Character Creation

 You could play an adventurerfightermagician, dwarf or elf.
 Notably absent are clerics, who were introduced with a pantheon of gods in the expanded game.
-The adventurer was not a thief, he had no special skills at all.
-He was strictly worse than the fighter.
-I think the purpose was to need less explanation about abilities to get started -- the character you play in self-play intro is an adventurer.
+The adventurer was not a thief, he had no special skills at all and was strictly worse than the fighter.
+I think the purpose was that it needs less explanation about abilities to get started -- the character you play in the self-play intro is an adventurer.
 The elf, like in Basic D&D was a mixture of magician and fighter.
 The dwarf was essentially a fighter.
 Like in D&D, magicians could only use simple weapons like quarterstaff or dagger, and no armor, while fighters could use all weapons and armor.

 Basic DSA had only 5 attributes Mut (courage), Stärke (strength), Geschicklichkeit (dexterity), Intelligenz (intelligence), and Charisma (charisma).
-It dropped constitution and wisdom.
+It dropped constitution and wisdom and added courage instead.
 Courage was a kind of will-power, and determined your initiative -- the more courage, the earlier you went.
 All attributes gave meaty boni for high value and penalties for low values.
-If I recall, each point above 12 would give you a +1 bonus, each point below 8 a -1 malus.
+If I recall right, each point above 12 would give you a +1 bonus, each point below 8 a -1 malus.
 Strength gave bonuses to melee attacks, Dexterity to ranged attacks.

 One key difference were hit points, which were called life points: you started out with 20 for a magician to 35 for a dwarf.
 A sword dealt d6+4 damage, so you were a lot more robust than a first edition D&D character.
 These high, fixed hit points were unique to DSA.